castred/Intelligent-EARTH/README.md

   - Prophet Model

 ## Session 3: Overview of Machine Learning
-Description
+This section contains materials on the introduction to Machine Learning and its applications to Earth Sciences.
+This will help participants understand the different types of learning tasks and the procedural steps in building machine learning models.

+The following topics will be covered:

 * Overview of Machine Learning
 * Importance of Machine Learning targeted towards Earth Science
 * Usability of Machine Learning
 * Software to Support Machine Learning
-* Machine Learning Applications
+* Types of Learning Tasks and its Applications
-* Hands on Jupyter Notebook Exercise: Load and Visualize Data
-* Post-session assignment
-* Q&A Session
+  - Supervised Learning
+  - Unsupervised Learning
+  - Reinforcement Learning

-## Session 4: Machine Learning Model Training
+* Machine Learning Pipeline
-Description

-* Download the training data
+  - Download the training data
-* Exploratory data analysis
+  - Exploratory data analysis
-* Extracting training data from tabular dataset
+  - Extracting training data from tabular dataset
-* Extracting training data from raster dataset
+  - Extracting training data from raster dataset
-* Training and inference of tabular and raster dataset
+  - Training and inference of tabular and raster dataset
-* Metrics and model evaluation
+  - Metrics and model evaluation

-* Hands on Jupyter Notebook Exercise: MODIS Water Classification Case Study
-* Post-session assignment
-* Q&A Session
+## Session 4: Traditional Machine Learning Algorithms
+This section expands on the different learning tasks by discussing an array of traditional machine learing algrithms that can be used to tackle specific machine problems.
+The participants will learn how to implement and train machine learning models using various algorithms, in the context of Earth Science.

+The following topics will be covered:

+* Supervised Learning Algorithms
+  - Linear Regression
+  - Logistic Regression
+  - k-Nearest Neighbor Classification
+  - Naive Bayes Classification
+  - Support Vector Machine
+  - Decision Trees
+  - Random Forest
+  - Gradient Boosted Trees

+* Unsupervised Learning Algorithms
+  - K-Means Clustering
+  - Hierarchical Agglomerative Clustering
+  - Density-Based Spatial Clustering of Applications with Noise
+  - Principal Component Analysis

+## Session 5: Introduction to Deep Learning
+This section moves from traditional ML algorithms to those that have resulted from the advent of Artificial Neural Networks.
+The participants get acquainted with concepts involved in ANN together with the different architectural cofigurations; and how to build and train them.

+* Overview of Deep Learning
+* Deep Learning Applications for Earth Sciences
+* Basics of Artificial Neural Networks
+  - Loss Functions
+  - Forward & Backpropagation
+  - Optimization
+* Different Deep Learning Architectures
+  - Multilayer Perceptron Model
+  - Convolutional Neural Network
+  - Recurrent Neural Network

-## Session 5: Model Tuning, Parameter Optimization, & Explainable AI
+## Session 6: Model Tuning, Parameter Optimization, & Explainable AI
-Description
+This section builds upon the previous section and intends to improve the performance of the ML models.
+The section focuses on techniques to tune the model by optimizing model parameters and hyperparameters.
+Lastly, it also tackles explainability of the built models in aid of better understanding the physical phenomenon being modeled.

 * Overview of model tuning
 * Overview of parameter optimization
 * Exercise to optimize existing model
 * Overview of model explainability and interpretability
-* Hands on Jupyter Notebook Exercise: Improvements to MODIS Water Classification Model
-* Post-session assignment
-* Q&A Session

-## Session 6: Introduction to Deep Learning
-Description
+* Current Trends and Research in Intelligent EARTH